Wyoming — Teton County

 Multifamily Sales

-The most supply-constrained rental market in Wyoming — and one of the most compelling in the American West.
+The most supply-constrained rental market in Wyoming, and one of the most compelling in the American West.
 Jackson Hole multifamily is in a category of its own.

 The Jackson Multifamily Market

-Jackson Hole occupies a unique position in the Rocky Mountain multifamily landscape — a market defined by extreme supply constraint, world-class amenities, and a workforce housing shortage so acute that it has become a local political crisis.
+Jackson Hole occupies a unique position in the Rocky Mountain multifamily landscape, defined by extreme supply constraint, world-class amenities, and a workforce housing shortage so acute that it has become a local political crisis.
 Teton County is consistently ranked among the most expensive counties in the United States, with median home prices that place ownership far out of reach for the hospitality, healthcare, and service workers who keep the resort economy functioning.
 The result is persistent, structural demand for rental housing at every price point.

 Supply is constrained by a combination of forces that are essentially permanent: the surrounding Grand Teton National Park and Bridger-Teton National Forest control the vast majority of land in the valley, leaving a tiny developable footprint.
 The town of Jackson's land use regulations further restrict density, and construction costs at altitude with a short building season are among the highest in the intermountain West.
 Existing multifamily owners benefit from these barriers in ways that most markets cannot replicate.

-The demand profile in Jackson is bifurcated — ultra-high-income seasonal and permanent residents compete for a small stock of luxury rentals, while the workforce housing segment serves the thousands of employees in hospitality, ski operations, healthcare, and retail who cannot afford ownership.
+The demand profile in Jackson is bifurcated.
+Ultra-high-income seasonal and permanent residents compete for a small stock of luxury rentals, while the workforce housing segment serves the thousands of employees in hospitality, ski operations, healthcare, and retail who cannot afford ownership.
 Both segments face vacancy rates that are among the lowest we see in any market we cover.
 Wyoming's zero income tax is an additional draw for high-income residents seeking to establish state residency.

 Investment Characteristics and Buyer Profile

-Jackson multifamily assets are among the rarest in our coverage area — they trade infrequently, command premium pricing, and attract a buyer pool that includes family offices, high-net-worth individuals, and institutional capital seeking trophy-quality assets with virtually no new supply competition on the horizon.
+Jackson multifamily assets are among the rarest in our coverage area.
+They trade infrequently, command premium pricing, and attract a buyer pool that includes family offices, high-net-worth individuals, and institutional capital seeking trophy-quality assets with virtually no new supply competition on the horizon.
 Cap rates reflect the supply-constraint premium and the market's appreciation trajectory, which has been among the strongest in Wyoming over the past decade.

 For sellers, Jackson Hole assets require a broker with the national buyer relationships to reach the capital sources that will pay appropriately for this market.
 Our Colliers platform provides access to the institutional and private wealth buyers who actively seek irreplaceable assets in constrained resort markets.
 If you own Jackson Hole multifamily and are considering your options, we would welcome the conversation.